lambdista/config/README.md

 # config: a type safe, purely functional configuration library for Scala

-## Not just another Typesafe's config wrapper
+## Not only another Typesafe's config wrapper
 Right from the start I didn't want to depend on other config libraries when I started implementing this one so I wrote my own parser for a simple JSON-like syntax.
 Hence, this is not just another [Typesafe's config](https://github.com/typesafehub/config) wrapper.
 Of course,